irislib/splitter-contract/README.md

 ## Important!!!
 This smart contract system is outdated.
 Please message me before integration!

-Folders: Web, Contracts

-Contracts contains all solidity contracts, and deploy scripts.
-Web contains the react frontend to interact with this contract.

-To get startet go to the WebApp folder.

 ## How does the Payment Splitter work?
 ![Screenshot](SplitterContract.png)
 The contract takes in all types of ERC20 and ERC721 Tokens.